HubFeenixMakers/corridor_control/fan_control/README.md

 I will add 2 DHT22 in a case like this https://www.thingiverse.com/thing:4852992

 The sketch will simply compare temeratures and switch the relay on/off

+### Development

+Turns out the Sonoff Basic has very very little free pins.
+Maybe just one.

+So to use it we will have to use rx/tx for the sensors, which does make Development difficult (no Serial).
+So i will develop on a D1 Mini that is also a 8266.

+OTA is already working and so once debugging is done it "should" just be upload.
+But i'll make a backdoor to dump serial links to the web interface that i am planning anyway.